Ktripathi2611/AI-defence-system/CONTRIBUTING.md

-# Contributing to AI Defence System
+# Contributing to AI Defense System

 We love your input!
-We want to make contributing to AI Defence System as easy and transparent as possible, whether it's:
+We want to make contributing to AI Defense System as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code